sel4devkit/sel4devkit-manual/src/src/activity/new_platform/add_odroidc2.md

 You'll need to your own GitHub account to do this.
 From here on, we'll be using the GitHub account name `rod-chapman` for our local forks.

-1. Using the GitHub web GUI, create your own forks of the `camkes-manifest`, `camkes`, and `projects_libs` repositories.
+1. Using the GitHub web GUI, create your own forks of the `sel4devkit-maaxboard-camkes-manifest`, `sel4devkit-maaxboard-camkes`, and `sel4devkit-maaxboard-camkes-projects_libs` repositories.
+You might want to rename using the board being ported.

-2. Clone the `camkes-manifest` fork into your local machine, and create a new branch called `addc2` to make our changes.
+2. Clone the `sel4devkit-maaxboard-camkes-manifest` fork into your local machine, and create a new branch called `addc2` to make our changes.
 In the following commands, remember to change `rod-chapman` to your own GitHub user name:

     ```text